kunchenkodm/disconnected-landlords-project/Public Data.md

 - Saved results to a CSV file for further analysis.

 ### 5. **Error Handling**
 The API has a limit rate, 600 requests per five-minute period, which can often be hit and not realised if you are submitting to server.
-To avoid:
-- Handle HTTP status codes such as:
-  - `200`: Success
-  - `429`: Too Many Requests (rate limit exceeded)
-  - Other errors: Log and retry if necessary.

-Example:
+To handle this error, identified by status code 429 (Too Many Requests), implement a retry mechanism with a delay to comply with the API’s rate limits.
+For example, you can pause the script for the required duration before resending the request:

+Example code:

 ```python
 if response.status_code == 429: